TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 ^^^^^^^^^^^^^^^

 The MVC Framework is the heart of Extbase.
-Below we will give you an overview of the class hierarchy for the controllers and the API of the ActionControllers.
+Below we will give you an overview of the class hierarchy for the controllers and the API of the `ActionControllers`.

-Normally you will let your controllers inherit from ActionController.
-If you have special requirements that can not be realized with the ActionController, you should have a look at the controllers below.
+Normally you will let your controllers inherit from `ActionController`.
+If you have special requirements that can not be realized with the `ActionController`, you should have a look at the controllers below.

 :class:`\\TYPO3\\CMS\\Extbase\\Mvc\\Controller\\ControllerInterface`